swarajb-778/Collaborito/docs/README.md

 - Reviewers should check code quality, tests, and documentation
 - Address all feedback before merging
 - Use pull request templates for consistency

+## Release Notes

+- Document all new features and bug fixes
+- Include breaking changes and migration steps
+- Update version numbers and release dates
+- Tag releases in git with descriptive messages